 John Adams Nixon in China opera to a libretto by Alice Goodman.
 Directed 2011 by Peter Sellars at the Metropolitan Opera.
-Stars singers (order of appearance) Russell Braun, Ginger Costa-Jackson, Teresa S. Herold, Tamara Mumford, James Maddalena, Janis Kelly, Richard Paul Fink, Robert Brubaker, and Kathleen Kim, as well as dancers Haruno Yamazaki and Kanji Segawa.
+Stars singers (order of appearance) Russell Braun (Chou En-lai), Ginger Costa-Jackson (Nancy Tang, First Secretary to Mao), Teresa S. Herold (Second Secretary to Mao), Tamara Mumford (Third Secretary to Mao), James Maddalena (Richard Nixon), Janis Kelly (Pat Nixon), Richard Paul Fink (Henry Kissinger), Robert Brubaker (Mao Tse-tung), and Kathleen Kim (Chiang Ch'ing [Madame Mao Tse-tung]), as well as dancers Haruno Yamazaki and Kanji Segawa.
 John Adams (the composer) conducts the Metropolitan Opera Orchestra, Chorus (Chorus Master Donald Palumbo), and Ballet.
 Produced by Peter Sellars; set design by Adrianne Lobel; costume design by Dunya Ramicova; lighting design by James F. Ingalls; choreography by Mark Morris; sound design by Mark Grey.
 Released 2012, disc has Dolby TrueHD 24-bit sound.
 Grade: A-

 I personally lived through Nixon going to China, and I had my doubts whether one could write a tolerable opera about that event.
 I watched Nixon in China cold and found it much more interesting than I thought it would be.